My discovery of cleansing oils

 I always assumed that cleansing oils were too rich for my spot-prone skin.
 But for the past year I have been double cleansing with Clinique Take the Day Off Cleansing Oil followed by Neostrata Clarifying Cleanser.
 My skin has been very happy – no spots!
 I bumped into an ex-colleague a few weeks ago who commented on my ‘glowy’ skin.
 And then the lady at the deli asked how my skin looked so bright first thing in the morning!

-A full review of Clinique Take the Day off Cleansng Oil coming up soon.
+Read my full review of Clinique Take the Day off Cleansng Oil.